alpancoast88/Inventory_Compiler/README.md

 Standing timber volume estimates are inclulded, however a better approach is implemented in a seperate compliler dealing with volume estimates and merchandising.
 Results from both compilers are combined to provide complete summary.

-Eventually everything will be intergrated into a single tool as a complete package.
+Eventually everything will be intergrated into a single tool